bashtage/ng-numpy-randomstate/README.md

   * Cython (0.22, 0.23)
   * Python (2.6, 2.7, 3.3, 3.4, 3.5)

-**Note:** it might work with outher versions but only tested with these versions.
+**Note:** it might work with other versions but only tested with these versions.

 So far all development has been on Linux.
 It has been tested (in a limited